fjwright/Run-REDUCE-0/UserGuide.md

 and on Ubuntu Linux they are stored in the XML file `~/.java/.userPrefs/fjwright/runreduce/prefs.xml`.

-Run-REDUCE currently assumes a standard installation of REDUCE and uses commands based on that assumption to run REDUCE.
+By default, Run-REDUCE assumes a standard installation of REDUCE and uses commands based on that assumption to run REDUCE.
 If the environment variable named `REDUCE` is set then Run-REDUCE uses its value as the root of the REDUCE installation; a final directory